April 16, 2012

 900 http://ftp.uk.debian.org/debian/ squeeze/main amd64 Packages

-line which tells us whats going to be installed.
+Candidate line, which tells us what’s going to be installed.

-should install 0.19 version of the package and rest of the dependencies will be pulled in from stable release.
+1. Install forked-daapd should install the 0.19 version of the package, and the rest of the dependencies will be pulled in from the stable release.

 $ apt-get install forked-daapd